AI-Planning/planimation/README.md

 ## How to use this plugin

 1. Go to http://editor.planning.domains
-2. Click plugin on the top menu and add plugin url to upload it
+2. Click plugin button on the top menu and install the Planimation
-3. Click Planimation button after install the Planimation plugin
+3. Click Planimation button on the top menu to start Planimation
 4. Upload Domain, Problem, and Animation PDDL to animate the plan

 Any feedback, bug reports, comments, questions, or concerns can be sent to [Nir Lipovetzky], or the [issues tracker](https://github.com/planimation/plugins/issues).